hrafnthor/wakatime-client/README.md

 })
 ```

-Or fetching summaries for a specific project branche's over a defined period
+Or fetching summaries for a specific project and its branch's over a defined period

 ```kotlin
 val results: Results<Summaries> = client.getSummaries(Summaries.request(start, end) {